CUBoulder-IBG/hap2ped/README.md

 	--outputtype "AGCT"_or_"01" \
 	--mapslegendfile /path_of_the_legend_file/legend_file"$cc".legend

-chromosome_number is the chromosome number from 1 to 22
+chromosome_number is the chromosome number from 1 to 22.

+generation_number is the generation number that will be used to create ped file.

+/path_of_the_hap_files/hap_file.chr is the location of the hap file.
+The hap file is assumed to have no header and a list of 0s or 1s separated by a space.
+0s represent the reference allele while 1s is the other allele.
+The program hap2ped can noly deal with biallelic SNPs.